gngrwzrd/UIImageLoader/readme.md

 UIImageView.imageWithContentsOfFile: always returns a new copy of the image off disk.
 No memory cache.
 ````

 In UIImageDiskCache, all images are loaded off disk with UIImage.imageWithContentsOfFileURL:.
 In most cases this is preferred behavior.
 For most iOS apps this is probably better.
 As you load / unload views the images you use get deallocated immediately.
-If you're only displaying unique images, or even using an image only a couple times, then this is prefferred.
+If you're only displaying unique images, or even using an image only a couple times, then this is preferred.

 If however you have an image that is going to be used a lot, you can cache the image in memory with either of these: